wso2/docs-is/en/includes/guides/authentication/passwordless-login/add-passwordless-login-with-magic-link.md

 2. Select the application to which you wish to add Magic link login.

-3. Go to the **Sign-in Method** tab of the application and add Magic link login from your preferred editor:
+3. Go to the **Login Flow** tab of the application and add Magic link login from your preferred editor:

     ---
     === "Classic Editor"